 As a doctoral student, you will have the opportunity to engage with a variety of research and skills training as appropriate to different stages of your graduate career.
-During your time as a research student, you are encouraged to draw on a process known as Training Needs Analysis to think strategically about your ongoing development as a researcher and professional and to take advantage of the variety of training on offer.
+During your time as a research student, you are encouraged to think strategically about your ongoing development as a researcher and professional, and to take advantage of the variety of training on offer.

-As the following diagram shows, training needs analysis is an iterative process:
+As the diagram shows, skills review is an ongoing and iterative process: